STRIDES/NIHCloudLabAzure/docs/create_storage_account.md

 <img src="/docs/images/8_SAS.png" width="550" height="450">

 We recommend on this page you select **Account key** for the first option, but the rest are up to you depending what you are trying to do.
 View more info on SAS keys at this [Microsoft page](https://learn.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).
+Make sure you grant sufficient permissions!
+The default is only 'READ' but you will need at least 'LIST' and probably a few others.

 Once you click generate, copy the **Blob SAS URL**.
 We will need this for file copy paths.